 - 1/4 cup coconut flour (or sub more almond flour)

 - 1 large egg (sub flax egg for vegan)

-- 6 tbsp light brown sugar (can sub coconut sugar, color will be darker)
+- 6 tbsp light brown sugar (or 1/2 cup for sweeter cookies, can sub coconut sugar, color will be darker)

 - 6 tbsp butter, softened (can sub non-dairy buttery spread or coconut oil for vegan)